 DWR and CVFPB hosted informational meetings with Tribes as part of the 2022 CVFPP Update process to increase Tribal engagement and contribution to the CVFPP.
 Future communication and engagement for CVFPP updates will continue to include additional opportunities to more fully integrate Tribes, Tribal cultural resources, Tribal values, and Tribal viewpoints.
+Future communication and engagement will also include greater outreach to vulnerable and disadvantaged communities and environmental justice community groups.

 Figure 1.5 presents an overview of the type and number of key communications and engagement activities for the 2022 CVFPP Update as of December 2021.
 Despite the challenges that Covid-19 presented with in-person meetings, key engagement venues (such as CVFPB Coordinating Committee and Advisory Committee) transitioned quickly and successfully to online platforms.

 Partners were very flexible in their willingness to engage remotely and collaborative discussions continued throughout the 2022 CVFPP Update process without major interruptions.

 Figure 1.5 Key Communication and Engagement Activities for the 2022 CVFPP Update